boralyl/boralyl.github.io/_posts/2020-06-14-building_a_home_assistant_custom_component_part_1.md

 own editor, or browse the code for each post by looking at the appropriate branch.
 The changes added in this part can be viewed on the [feature/part1 branch](https://github.com/boralyl/github-custom-component-tutorial/compare/feature/bare-repo...feature/part1?expand=1).

+I'd suggest checking out the official [developer documentation](https://developers.home-assistant.io/) to give yourself a better idea of all of the concepts in the Home Assistant architechture.

 ## Project Structure

 To get started we need to generate the basic files for our custom component.